 Warm or Cool Water Temperature?

-As I wrote above, guppies can tolerate a range of water temperature.
-Now, few questions may arise.
+As I wrote above, guppies can tolerate a range of water temperatures.
+Now, a few questions may arise.
 Should you keep your water temperature on the cooler or warmer side?
 Which is the best water temperature for guppies?

 In cooler water, guppies will live longer, while in warmer water guppies will have a shorter life span, but will grow much faster.

-Keeping guppies in stable water temperature is the key to have healthy fish.
+Keeping guppies in a stable water temperature is the key to having healthy fish.
 Water temperature is important for guppies and you should not go below the minimum recommended water temperature: 72 °F (22 °C).
-However, you should also pay attention to other water parameters such as pH level, GH level, ammonia level, nitrite level and nitrate level.
+However, you should also pay attention to other water parameters such as pH level, GH level, ammonia level, nitrite level, and nitrate level.

 To measure water parameters, you can use the API 5 in 1 test kit from Amazon.